 - Several celebrity models, actors, actresses and well‐known chefs in various legal disputes.

 Mr. Wigdor was named as one of the Top 100 Trial Lawyers in the USA by the National Trial Lawyers and one of the Top 100 Labor / Employment Lawyers by the American Society of Legal Advocates.
 Two peer review studies, The Best Lawyers in America and Super Lawyers, have recognized Mr. Wigdor as one of the best Employment Trial Lawyers in America.
 The American Academy of Trial Attorneys, a national organization of premier attorneys, has recognized Mr. Wigdor as one of the Premier 100 trial attorneys for New York, and he has been honored with a lifetime membership from the Top American Lawyers.
 Most recently, Mr. Wigdor has been honored with a Fellowship of the Litigation Counsel of America, in recognition of his outstanding reputation and extensive litigation experience.
 Mr. Wigdor was selected as a Blue Ribbon Panelist for Super Lawyers in the employment litigation / labor and employment field after receiving one of the highest point totals in the Super Lawyers rankings.
 As a Blue Ribbon Panelist, he rates other candidates and provides recommendations regarding the candidacy of other lawyers to the prestigious Super Lawyers rankings.
-Mr. Wigdor has also received an AV rating from Martindale‐ Hubbell, indicating that his peers rank him as one of the preeminent lawyers in the labor and employment field.
-Avvo, a well‐respected lawyer‐rating agency, rates Mr. Wigdor at 10.0, its highest rating (“Superb”).
-Mr. Wigdor is a member of the Law360 Employment Law Editorial Advisory Board; a news source read by thousands of corporate counsel and firm decision makers every day.
+Mr. Wigdor has also received an AV rating from Martindale- Hubbell, indicating that his peers rank him as one of the preeminent lawyers in the labor and employment field.
+Avvo, a well-respected lawyer-rating agency, has given Mr. Wigdor its highest rating of 10.0 (“Superb”).
+Mr. Wigdor is also a member of the Law360 Employment Law Editorial Advisory Board; a news source read by thousands of corporate counsel and firm decision makers every day.
 Members of this board serve as a resource for Law360 to get feedback on the publication’s coverage in addition to insight from experts in the field.